yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### That’s Them
 Find your information here: [https://thatsthem.com/](https://thatsthem.com/), if it shows up, try to opt out here: [https://thatsthem.com/optout](https://thatsthem.com/optout).
 Do not click on the Spokeo identity theft protection link, as it is a paid product.

+### TruePeopleSearch
+Follow the removal instructions here: [https://www.truepeoplesearch.com/removal](https://www.truepeoplesearch.com/removal).
+You will need to enter your  name, city and state, and email address, and then you’ll need to solve several captchas to see if you are listed, after which you can remove your information.

 ### ☠ TruthFinder
 First, request your public data at [https://www.truthfinder.com/suppression-center](https://www.truthfinder.com/suppression-center).
 Then, fill out a suppression request form.
 You can also send your removal request in the mail to TruthFinder, attn: OptOut, 2534 State St., Suite 473, San Diego, CA 92101.
 If you find your information after you have opted out, contact Truthfinder at (800) 699-8081 or [help@truthfinder.com](mailto:help@truthfinder.com).
 You can also contact TruthFinder by filling out a web form at [https://www.truthfinder.com/contact/](https://www.truthfinder.com/contact/).
 If you are working through this list, you may have already removed this data at Intelius’ suppression center site.